pantheon-systems/documentation/source/content/guides/legacy-dashboard/02-create-sites.md

 ## Your Pantheon Account

 Your account is your own individual account, and every account can manage multiple projects or sites at a time.
 Pantheon doesn't recommend sharing your account with other people.
-If you're collaborating on a project or handing over ownership to a client, use our [team management](/team-management) and [ownership transfer](/site-owner-faq/#billing-tasks) tools.
+If you're collaborating on a project or handing over ownership to a client, use our [team management](/guides/account-mgmt/workspace-sites-teams/teams) and [ownership](/guides/account-mgmt/billing/transfer) tools.

 ## Frequently Asked Questions (FAQs)